Race Deployment Real Hardware 2025

 Autonomy

 MPC trajectory tracking, MPCC racing line control, and dynamic rollout planning running live on a real Ackermann platform.
-Not a simulation.
-Not a bag file replay.
-The real thing.
+This runs on the actual car, not in simulation and not from a bag file replay.

 MPC + MPCC